-Beginning with the 2017-18 school year, in accordance with state law, Utah will factor into the statewide accountability system the requirement for 95 percent student participation in statewide assessments by publishing the school or LEAs participation rate on the school accountability report.
-This participation rate calculated for reporting purposes will not include students who do not participate in an assessment due to parent opt-out provisions described in state law or who have another participation code that excludes them for participation.
+Beginning with the 2017-18 school year, in accordance with the Utah's ESSA state plan, Utah applied the ESSA requirement for 95 percent student participation in statewide assessments by publishing the school or LEAs participation rate on the school accountability report card.
+The participation rate calculated for reporting purposes does not include students who do not participate in an assessment due to parent opt-out provisions described in state law or who have another participation code that excludes them from participation.